 Sural nerve biopsy is the gold standard test in documenting peripheral neuropathy.
 Evidence of axonal degeneration is the most common finding, and necrotizing vasculitis and perineural eosinophilic infiltration can only be confirmed in half of the cases.

 Skin biopsy is the most convenient to perform.
-Although none of the findings are exclusive to EGPA, evidence of small vessel vasculitis in an appropriate clinical setting may be enough to clinch a diagnosis.
+Although none of the findings are exclusive to EGPA, evidence of small vessel vasculitis in an appropriate clinical setting may be enough to make a diagnosis.
 If the kidney is involved and biopsied, focal necrosis, crescentic deposits, and the paucity of immunoglobulin deposits are the characteristic findings.

 Early recognition and ability to use corticosteroids and immunosuppressants have significantly changed the natural history of EGPA, improving prognosis and overall survival.

-Corticosteroids help in reduction of eosinophil burden in blood and tissues and inhibit the prolongation of eosinophil survival in extravascular tissues.
+Corticosteroids help in the reduction of eosinophil burden in blood and tissues and inhibit the prolongation of eosinophil survival in extravascular tissues.

 While the initial dose of therapy for a non-severe disease has been 1 mg/kbw of oral prednisone, induction of remission in severe disease is often better achieved with pulse dose methylprednisolone with or without cyclophosphamide.